A clear, unambiguous and updated employment contract can save both you and your employer from misunderstandings and unnecessary conflicts.

 The more comprehensive your employment contract and your working conditions, the less scope your employer has to change your position and working conditions.
 This often becomes evident in connection with reorganisations and business transfers.

 An employment contract is a mutual agreement between the employer and the employee regulating the employment relationship between them.

 Along with laws and any collective pay agreements that may apply, the employment contract imposes important limitations on what is known as the employer's managerial prerogative.
 In other words:

-In other words, how much scope the employer has in the way it manages its employees.
-The more specific and detailed an employment contract is, the less scope the employer has to change an employee's terms of employment.
+- The more specific and detailed an employment contract is, the less scope the employer has to change an employee's working conditions.

 The employment contract should be signed by both parties before you start your new job.
 It should also be signed before you resign your current job to avoid unnecessary surprises after you hand in your resignation.